christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 ![Fig.1.1](/images/caesarstar.jpg){:width="400px"}\
 ![Fig.1.2](/images/asandernike.jpg){:width="400px"}

 Fig. 1.1 & 1.2.
 (L) Julius Caesar.
 (R) Asander, king of Bosphorus depicting a Nike which was the Greek goddess of victory and a close companion of Zeus.
-Other depictions of Asander show the star and crescent that is visible in the Julius Caesar coin above [^1].
-Another coin of Asander depicts a Phrygian cap which is closely associated with the Roman god Mithras: [^2].
+Other depictions of Asander show the star and crescent that is visible in Julius Caesar's coins [^1].
+Another coin of Asander depicts a Phrygian cap which is closely associated with the Roman god Mithras [^2].
 This (https://bosporan-kingdom.com/224-3094/) coin of Asander displays a prow (front of a ship) that is also seen in Julius Caesar coins.
-The star and crescent in above coins was the symbol of the city of Byzantium/Constantinople long before the Ottomans used it.
-The legend was that Byzas, the founder, chose the site based on a vision of a crescent moon and a star.
-This symbol represented the fusion of the lunar goddess (Hecate/Artemis, who was associated with snakes) and the solar god (Apollo).
-By using this symbol, Asander and Caesar were not just using a random symbol; they were explicitly claiming lordship over the Bosphorus.
+The star and crescent in Julius Caesar and Asanders coins is the Dragon King symbol translated across the regional avatars of the Dragon Kingdom.
+The star is Ishtar/Venus (Mesopotamia), Aphrodite (Greece), Sidus Iulium/"Julian Star" (Rome) (Caesar claimed descent from Venus (Aeneas)).
+The crescent is Sin (Moon god), Hecate/Artemis (Greek), the "Mari" (Scythian Snake-Goddess).
+This is the same symbol on Ptolemy XII Auletes aka Mark Antony aka Mithridates VI Eupator's coins, Julius Caesar/Asander's coins, Dynamis/Cleopatra's coins, Emperor Augustus (Octavian)/Marcus Antonius Polemon I, king of Pontus/Herod Phillip's coins, Juba II's coins, Bar Kokhba's coins ("Son of the Star" = the Star of Caesar (Sidus Iulium)).
+This is a dynastic legitimacy mark within the Julian/Dragon King system—not a quality control stamp.
+This countermark proves they were part of a larger unified system.

 The Avatar Succession: Roman Emperors are Bosporan Kings